-The study found that compared to those who didn’t consume coumestrol, women who had an intermediate intake of coumestrol through taking protein rich peas, beans etc may be associated with a 50% reduced risk of estrogen receptor and progesterone receptor negative (ER-PR-) breast cancers.
+The study found that compared to those who didn’t consume coumestrol, women who had an intermediate intake of coumestrol through taking protein rich peas, beans, lentils etc may be associated with a 50% reduced risk of estrogen receptor and progesterone receptor negative (ER-PR-) breast cancer.
 However, the study didn’t find any reduction in the risk of estrogen receptor and progesterone receptor positive breast cancers.

 Legume Intake and Colorectal Cancer Risk